NourAraar91/nouraraar.com/content/blog/how_developer_should_design.md

 draft: false
 author : "Nour Araar"
 categories : ["Development"]
-tags: ["design","code","design to code","think","how to design"]
+tags: ["design","code","design to code","think","how to design","Atomic design methodology"]
 description : "How to Think Like A Designer" featured : "cover.jpg" featuredalt : "How Developer Should Design"